Updated July 2022

 In general, the focus at Oktoberfest is drinking, eating, frolicking, and singing.
 It is this tradition, atmosphere, and spectacle that makes it so unique.
-But Oktoberfest is also a family thing.
+But Oktoberfest is also the world’s largest folk festival!

-When weather permits, there is a variety of beer gardens outside of the tents where it’s easier to get seats.
+When weather permits, you can more easily find seats in a beer garden outside of the tents; there are many to choose from.
 The downside is you won’t hear the band, just the sounds of the fair, loud happy people.

 There are stands everywhere with sausage and wurst for 4€.
 Many stalls offer sweets that are typical of what you see at fairs, cotton candy, lollipops, cookies, and other pastries.

 Unique to Oktoberfest are these gingerbread hearts.
 It’s common for young men to give one of these hearts to a young woman he fancies.
 We picked up a bunch of these to bring home as gifts.